utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 To avoid confusion and conflict with Kotlin types, the following Godot symbol is renamed.

 - `Array` -> `VariantArray` (to avoid confusion with a built-in type in Kotlin)
+- `PackedXArray::toByteArray` -> `PackedXArray::toPackedByteArray` (to avoid confusion with a built-in type in Kotlin)
+- `PackedByteArray::toXArray` -> `PackedByteArray::toPackedXArray` (to avoid confusion with a built-in type in Kotlin)

 ## Global functions